olive.oil.soap.molecule (1K)

 After the reaction mixture begins to thicken, scented essential oils may be added.
 If coloring is desired, this may be added at this point as well.
 After being poured into a mold the soap will harden overnight.

-The chemistry here is fairly easy to follow conceptually but a bit harder to work with quantitatively.
+The chemistry here is fairly easy to follow conceptually but a bit harder to work with quantitatively in terms of stoichiometry.
 This is because of the variable structures of oils.
 Since natural oils are mixtures, there is no single molar mass that allows the calculation of the number of moles of sodium hydroxide needed to fully saponify them.
 All natural oils contain a mixture of different triglycerides, each with its own molar mass.
 Because of this it is not a simple matter to calculate the moles of triglyceride molecules and to work out from that the correct amount of sodium hydroxide.
-By experimentation and analysis of the structure of the oils a saponification number is assigned.
+By experimentation and analysis of the structure of the oils a saponification number can be assigned.
 This number is used to find the right amount of alkali to saponify that oil.
 Online calculators make determining the amount of sodium hydroxide quick and easy, even for mixtures of different oils.
 The amount of sodium hydroxide has been calculated carefully (using soapcalc.net) and precise measurements are critical.
 The amounts specified in the procedure will saponify most of the oil molecules but will also result in a small amount of unreacted lipids.
 This is by design.
 The amount of unreacted oils is called the ‘super fat’ or ‘lye discount’.
 It is common to have a lye discount (a reduction of the amount of sodium hydroxide used below the stoichiometric amount) of 5% to 8%.
 By ensuring that the oil is the excess reactant you can be sure that the sodium hydroxide will have been completely used up, leaving none behind in the final soap.
 Sodium hydroxide is a strong alkali and is much too harsh for use directly on skin.
 The excess oil also aids in conditioning skin when the soap is used becuase the oils coat the skin and help prevent the loss of water from skin cells.
 In addition to the cautious excess of fat you will ensure good quality soap by using a curing period of 2 - 3 weeks.
 This allows moisture to evaporate and gives more time to allow the saponification reaction to go to completion, eliminating any residual sodium hydroxide and finally making the soap ready to use.
 Saponification is usually complete quite soon after mixing if the mixing is thorough but if there happen to be pockets of material with excess sodium hydroxide the waiting period will help to ensure that it has a chance to react.
 Without this waiting period it is possible that the soap will dissolve too quickly in water when used and so be used up faster.
 If this should happen anyway, remove the soap from service and allow it to dry for a few days before using it again.

 The saponification reaction is an exothermic reaction and the heat released in the process helps to speed the reaction.
 The equilibrium constant for the reaction is very large and though it is exothermic its value is not reduced by very much with increasing temperature.
 The reason the reaction is carried out with warmed oils is mainly in order to control the rate of the reaction which is several times faster at 45°C than at room temperature (around 20°C).
 At 45°C the reaction is fast enough to be nearly complete after a few minutes but slow enough that there is time to add color and scent ingredients.
 This is why the soap making is not usually done at much higher temperatures: it would be so fast that it would be difficult to add color and scent.